• Home

 About This Version

-“It Never Was You,” as well as My Heart Sings, is available from Apple Music.
+“It Never Was You,” as well as My Heart Sings, is available on Apple Music.

-Filed Under: Song of the Day Tagged With: Kurt Weill, Maxwell Anderson, My Heart Sings, Ralph Burns, Tony Bennett
+Filed Under: Song of the Day Tagged With: Knickerbocker Holiday, Kurt Weill, Maxwell Adnerson, My Heart Sings, Ralph Burns, Tony Bennett

 • 1